 Roksana Karim, MD, PhD

-Assistant Professor of Clinical Preventive Medicine
+Associate Professor of Clinical Preventive Medicine

 Dr. Karim joined the USC faculty in 2007, soon after receiving her doctoral degree in Epidemiology at USC’s Department of Preventive Medicine.
 She has a medical degree from Dhaka Medical College, Bangladesh.
 Dr. Karim teaches Epidemiology and Research Methods for the MPH online program and the undergraduate program of Health Promotions within the Department of Preventive Medicine.